What is a Wireless Sensor Network?

 Air flow sensors

-These types of sensors are deployed for monitoring and detecting changes in air quality, presence of toxic, combustible or hazardous gases.
+These types of sensors are deployed for monitoring and detecting changes in air quality, and the presence of toxic, combustible or hazardous gases.
 Gas sensors are used in industries such as mining, oil and gas, chemical research and manufacturing.
 One of the most common consumer use cases of gas sensors is the carbon dioxide detectors used in many homes.

 Flood and leak sensors